-Now before I jump to the 3D printing machines you can avail, let me ask you first, what is 3D printing?
-3D printing machine
+Now before I jump to the 3D printing machines you can avail of, let me ask you first, what is 3D printing?
+3D printing machine dual-extruder 3d printer

 The word “3D” stands for 3-Dimensional.
 Every item that you use is 3-dimensional.
 Your cell phone cover, your comb stand, your bathing soap, your childhood toys and I can go on and on.
 They all are 3D objects.

-3D printing refers to creating these objects using a 3D design software in order to get the desired look and feel of the item.
+3D printing refers to creating these objects using 3D design software in order to get the desired look and feel of the item.
 Not only can you print simple items like boxes, but you can also make complex structures such as action figures and toy cars.
+3d printer laser engraver

 How do the Various Types of 3D printing Machines Work?

 A lot of technologies have evolved for printing various objects and designs.
 Following are the different types of 3D printing machines are available:

 Fused Deposition Modelling (FDM) or Fused Filament Fabrication (FFF)